 Culver-Stockton College provides confidential counseling for all students, residential and commuter, free of charge.
 Individual services are provided for depression, anxiety, stress, ADHD, Bipolar Disorder, alcohol and drug, major mental illnesses and family or roommate issues.
 Consultation and educational services are provided, as well, to students, faculty and staff.
-The Director of Counseling and Wellness also assists students in accessing health care and provides campus wide educational programs on alcohol and drugs, sexual health, nutrition and weight management, body image, relationships and advises a peer assistance program-- H.O.P.E..
+The Director of Counseling and Wellness also assists students in accessing health care and provides campus wide educational programs on substance abuse, sexual assault, bystander intervention and other health and wellness topics requested by students.
+The Director advises a peer educators program-Wildcat Wellness.
 Susan Moon can be contacted by email at smoon@culver.edu or by phone 573-288-6441

-C-SC ATHLETIC BANDS ("Thrill on the Hill" Marching Band and Pep Band) - Ryan Christian, Director
+C-SC ATHLETIC BANDS ("Thrill on the Hill" Marching Band and "Pride of C-SC" Pep Band) - Ryan Christian, Director